jbcodeforce/yarfba/docs/sa/resiliency.md

 Helps to support application DR from on-premises to AWS or cloud based apps.
 It uses a Replication agent on source server to replicate data to AWS region and account.

-It supports testing non-disruptive recovery and failback drills, replications monitoring.
+It supports testing non-disruptive recovery and fallback drills, replications monitoring.

 ## High Availability